satwikkansal/wtfpython/README.md

 ### Explanation

-* Python does not support modifying a `list` while iterating over it.
-The correct way to do so is to iterate over a copy of the `list` instead, and `list_3[:]` does just that.
+* It's never a good idea to change the object you're iterating over.
+The correct way to do so is to iterate over a copy of the object instead, and `list_3[:]` does just that.

  ```py
  >>> some_list = [1, 2, 3, 4]